Feeding the Soul of the City

 The concerts are free and open to the pubic.
 Light refreshments are served for free.
 One can also bring a lunch to enjoy before or during the concert.
 A few minutes of prayer are held in the church shortly before the performance.

 The concert series runs from September through early June (excluding January).
 All performances are held from 12:15 to 12:45 p.m.once a month on a Tuesday.
-The annual “Festival of Lessons and Carols” is held on a Sunday evening in December.

 Feeding the Soul of the City concerts began in February 2001 as a memorial to local musician John Robert Welsh.
 They continue today as a donor-supported concert series.